 Examples of appropriate ways to involve a special population include:

-Potential applicants are strongly encouraged to contact the Special Populations Liaisons at CTSI.
+Potential applicants are strongly encouraged to contact the Special Populations Facilitators at CTSI.
 An initiative of the Integrating Special Populations (ISP) Program, this group is comprised of research staff with unique expertise in the engagement of special populations across the lifespan.
-The liaisons are supported by the “Mind Bank,” a panel of expert scientists and faculty members with expertise in research across the lifespan or with special populations.
-The “Mind Bank” helps investigators and liaisons develop strategies to integrate special populations into their studies.
-Together, the CTSI ISP team, 1) advises research on the special population dimensions of cohorts included in their research; 2) helps formulate hypotheses relevant to or inclusive or special populations; 3) identifies research gaps, opportunities and collaborators that facilitate a more inclusive approach recruitment of special populations; 4) provides guidance on best practices for recruitment, specimen collection, and research methodologies; and 5) helps identify resources that may facilitate outreach to special populations.
+The Facilitators helps investigators develop strategies to integrate special populations into their studies.
+Together, the CTSI ISP team: 1) advises research on the special population dimensions of cohorts included in their research; 2) helps formulate hypotheses relevant to or inclusive or special populations; 3) identifies research gaps, opportunities, and collaborators that facilitate a more inclusive approach to recruitment of special populations; 4) provides guidance on best practices for recruitment, specimen collection, and research methodologies; and 5) helps identify resources that may facilitate outreach to special populations.

-If you would like to meet with the Special Populations Liaisons, please contact Denise Smalley, ISP Administrator - email@example.com
+If you would like to meet with the Special Populations Facilitator, please contact Denise Smalley, ISP Administrator, at firstname.lastname@example.org

 Award funding of up to $25,000 is available to cover direct costs; no indirect support will be provided.
 The award period will last for 12 months, beginning when all regulatory and administrative approvals have been received.
 The CRISP pilots do not have any mechanism for no-cost extensions; any funds that are not spent during the award period will be forfeited.

 Study teams that involve cross-disciplinary collaborations are strongly encouraged.
-Co-Investigators may be from other universities; however, CTSI’s mission is primarily to promote research at the University of Pittsburgh, so applicants should justify extensive off-campus collaboration.
+Co-investigators may be from other universities; however, CTSI’s primary mission is to promote research at the University of Pittsburgh, so applicants should justify extensive off-campus collaboration.
 Partnerships with non-academic community partners are also acceptable.

 Questions?
-Contact the CTSI Pilot Core - firstname.lastname@example.org
+Contact the CTSI Pilot Core at email@example.com

 Round 1: Letter of Intent

-Please submit a letter of intent that summarizes your proposed research.
+Please submit a letter of intent that summarizes the proposed research.
 Each submission must include the following sections:

 Round 1: Review Criteria

 The review of letters of intent will be conducted by the faculty and staff of CTSI.
-Proposals will primarily be evaluated based on the inclusion of underrepresented populations and the biological or psychosocial impact for those populations.
-All proposals will also be evaluated on an NIH scale (1-9) in additional six categories: Overall Impact; Significance; Investigators; Innovation; Approach; and Environment (see “Review Criteria” below for descriptions).
-These eight criteria will be used to determine which investigators will be invited to submit a full proposal for the second round of CRISP.
+Proposals will primarily be evaluated based on the inclusion of underrepresented populations and the biological or psychosocial impact for those populations, as well as the overall scientific impact of the proposed work.
+The results of this evaluation will determine which investigators will be invited to submit a full proposal for the second round of CRISP.

 Round 2: Full Packet Submission